DISABILITY SERVICES INTAKE

 Ideally, college academic advising services will screen all students for signs of math learning disability by answering these questions:

-TOOL 1: DYSCALCULIA HISTORICAL DOCUMENTATION RUBRIC - highlight indicates evidence of MLD.
+TOOL 1: DYSCALCULIA HISTORICAL DOCUMENTATION RUBRIC - highlight indicates evidence of DYSCALCULIA.

 direct student to staff ed psychologist for evaluation AND

 apply a provisional plan of appropriate accommodations, academic placements and supports (to include weekly contact with an advisor) and assistive technology, while waiting for full assessment and recommendations.